Desbeers/ChordProMac/README.md

 Goal is to replace the very outdated current wrapper.
 See [MacOS rewrite](https://github.com/ChordPro/chordpro/issues/373).

-For now, it is using the official binary to do the hard work.
+For now, it is using the official pre-compiled binary to do the hard work and that is in the `Bin` directory of the project.

 ## What can it do